Endometriosis and Fertility: What You Need to Know

 At the present time, there is no way to prevent or cure endometriosis.
 However, there are certain lifestyle choices that may help lessen your chances of getting endometriosis.
 Furthermore, it is a treatable condition, and in many cases, symptoms can be effectively managed in order to prevent serious fertility complications.

-To lower your odds of getting endometriosis, doctors typically advise women to maintain a generally healthy lifestyle.
+To lower your odds of getting endometriosis, providers typically advise women to maintain a generally healthy lifestyle.
 This means achieving and keeping a healthy BMI, limiting alcohol consumption, and exercising regularly.

 If you do end up struggling with endometriosis-related infertility, there are still options available to you.
 Fertility treatments, such as intrauterine insemination (IUI) and in vitro fertilization (IVF), can improve your probability of conceiving.
 If necessary, there are also third-party reproduction options.